DevNet Lab 17 -- Automated testing with pyATS and Genie

 ## Part 3: Create a first pyATS Python testing script

-In this part, we will demonstrate how network engineers can automate the collection of device information and store it in a machine-readable format for further analysis or documentation.
+In this part, you will demonstrate how network engineers can automate the collection of device information and store it in a machine-readable format for further analysis or documentation.

 ### Step 1: Review Testing Fundamentals